kidozen/kido-android/README.md

 In order to use the Android SDK in your android application

 - Create a libs directory within your Android project directory if one does not already exist.
-- Copy the .jar file in this directory
+- Copy the .jar files from "lib" and "third-party" on the application's directory
 - Run the application

-You can also download the source code and import the project into your Eclipse workspace
+The SDK now is packaged as a Maven project, you can download the code and import it into your favorite android IDE:

+- Eclipse workspace (by typing mvn:eclipse eclipse in your terminal)
+- IntelliJ Project
+- Android Studio project

+You can also create the jar file using maven by typing the following in your terminal:
+	mvn clean package

 ##Getting started with the code